actris/data-management-plan/DMP/initial-DMP.md

 Availability of data can vary between the different data centre units.
 As an example, in situ data is typically submitted on an annual basis, and are therefore available the subsequent year, but other data centre units may provide NRT delivery of data; in addition, there may be campaign-based data.
 ACTRIS legacy data should be kept available for users, but may have a different data policy to the current ACTRIS data policy.
 If this is the case, this information should be available in the metadata.

-The table shows the data and software usage licence July 2019.

 | Data centre unit         |          Data licence                 |  Comment     |
 |--------------------------|---------------------------------------|--------------|
 |         In Situ		   |          To be decided                |              |